-Letters of Intent will be reviewed for responsiveness of the proposed work to the research topics identified in this PA.
-DOE will send a response by email to each applicant encouraging or discouraging the submission of full proposals by July 10, 2014, at 5 PM Eastern Time.
-Applicants who have not received a response regarding the status of their LOI review by this date are responsible for contacting the program to confirm this status.
-Only those proposals that receive notification from DOE encouraging a full proposal may submit full proposals.
-No other full proposals will be considered.
+Pre-proposals will be reviewed for responsiveness of the proposed work to the research topics identified in this PA.
+DOE will send a response by email to each applicant encouraging or discouraging the submission of a proposal by November 16, 2015, at 5 PM Eastern Time.
+Applicants who have not received a response regarding the status of their pre-proposal by this date are responsible for contacting the program to confirm this status.